-App-level compliance analysis.
+App-Level Compliance Analysis.
 816 unique flows were associated with 411 IoT apps and 121 wearable apps.
 Table 4 summarizes apps with different types of privacy disclosures.
 It is worth noting that an app may be counted more than once if it has multiple flows with different types of disclosures.
 To understand the disclosure behavior of individual apps, we further calculate the number of apps with at least one disclosure of each type.
 As shown in Table 6, only 12 (2.9%) of the 411 IoT apps clearly disclosed their data collection practices, while 123 (30%) IoT apps disclosed the data practices in vague terms.
 The majority of the apps (74.5%) failed to disclose their privacy practices (omitted disclosures).
 The situation is worse for wearable apps.
-Only 8 (6.6%) apps clearly disclosed the data practices, while 36 (29.8%) apps disclosed the practices in vague terms and 96 (79.3%) apps did not disclose the practice at all.
+Only 8 (6.6%) apps clearly disclosed the data practices in vague terms and 96 (79.3%) apps did not disclose the practice at all.